fe-eule/aws-cloudfront-lamda-image-resizer/README.md

 ## How to use

-Add query parameters. that's it.
+Add query parameters.
+That's it.

 - width
 - height
-- format ('auto' option check accept request header)
+- format ('auto' option checks the Accept request header)
 - quality (0~100, default: 100)

 ### Request image example